vectordotdev/vector/docs/usage/configuration/sinks/splunk_hec.md

 1. Check for any [open sink issues][url.splunk_hec_sink_issues].
 2. If encountered a bug, please [file a bug report][url.new_splunk_hec_sink_bug].
 3. If encountered a missing feature, please [file a feature request][url.new_splunk_hec_sink_enhancement].
-4. If you need help, [join our chat community][url.vector_chat].
+4. If you need help, [join our chat/forum community][url.vector_chat].
 You can post a question and search previous questions.

 ### Setup